darixsamani/pdfdrive/README.md

 # pdfdrive
-I build this project to enhance my python skill after a long of time no coding
+I built this project to enhance my Python skills after a long of time no coding

 ## what does it do